Hero Costume (Heat)

 If you have team heals and your teammates are in a fight or low, it's a good idea to retreat and start a team heal to keep them alive.
 You can use shield prior to protect yourself while healing or use leap into glide to hide in a safe position.
 If the team heal is not time-sensitive, after leaping, you can do a brief wall-jump, or wall run, with a rapid card or wall runner, to start recharging Special Action early.
 Be sure to untransform before drinking to conserve special action meter.

 Shield can be used to protect yourself and allies while performing actions.
 As Tokoyami's shield is very visible and brittle, sometimes it's best not to use shield as to not draw attention.
+Be sure to use shield prior to an action to protect yourself while drinking, reviving a downed ally, or starting a revive card.

 Sometimes an enemy is a high damage threat, shields and team heals can only do so much.
 This is where Tokoyami's specialty of enemy lockdown comes in.
 You are dragging their attention to you using staggers and hard knockdowns, so that your teammates can get some space to heal.